Strategic Ranking: Environment differences

 where $g, f$ are as defined in Section~\ref{sec:model}.

 We assume there are two groups of applicants, $\A$ and $\B$, and the distribution of skill is the same in both groups.
-Group $\A$ has a more favorable environment factor, that is, $\Gamma = \{\gamma_\A, \gamma_\B\}$ and $\gamma_\A > \gamma_\B$.
+Group $\A$ has a more favorable environment factor, that is, $\Psi = \{\psi_\A, \psi_\B\}$ and $\psi_\A > \psi_\B$.
 Thus we will also refer to $\B$ as the ``disadvantaged group".
-To simplify our presentation, we assume each group is half of the total applicant population, though the results in this section also hold in the setting where the groups are not equal-sized.
+To simplify our presentation, we assume each group is half of the total applicant population, though the results in this section generalize.
 We defer all proofs in this section to Appendix~\ref{app:environment}.
-To simplify the presentation of the proofs, we assume for the rest of this section that $g(e_0) = 0$, that is, any applicant incurring zero cost of effort attains a score of $0$.

 We begin by characterizing the equilibrium ranking under the designer's policy $\lambda$.
-The equilibrium effort levels and post-effort ranks are as defined in Definition~\ref{def:equi}, except they are now a function of $\gamma$ as well as $\theta_\true$, that is, we have $e(\theta_\true, \gamma)$ and $\theta_\post(\theta_\true, \gamma)$.
-Because of the differences in $\gamma$, the post-effort ranking $\theta_\post$ is now group-dependent, and in general is not equal to $\theta_\true$.
-We can nevertheless construct an ``environment-scaled rank'' (denoted $\theta_\pre$), which allows Proposition~\ref{lem:rankpreservedindex} to be applied.
+The equilibrium effort levels and post-effort ranks are as defined in Definition~\ref{def:equi}, except they are now group-dependent, that is, we have $e(\theta_\true, \psi)$ and $\theta_\post(\theta_\true, \psi)$.
+Because of the differences in $\psi$, the post-effort ranking $\theta_\post$ is now group-dependent, and in general is not equal to $\theta_\true$.
+To apply Proposition~\ref{lem:rankpreservedindex} as before, we construct an ``environment-scaled pre-effort rank'' (denoted $\theta_\pre$).